Gavin Sheets Player Props: White Sox vs. Tigers

-The Chicago White Sox and Gavin Sheets, who went 0-for-2 last time in action, take on Alex Faedo and the Detroit Tigers at Comerica Park, Thursday at 6:40 PM ET.
+On Saturday, Gavin Sheets (.533 slugging percentage in past 10 games, including three home runs) and the Chicago White Sox face the Detroit Tigers, whose starting pitcher will be Michael Lorenzen.
+First pitch is at 1:10 PM ET.

-He had a hitless performance in his last game (0-for-2) against the Guardians.
+He notched a home run while going 1-for-3 in his last game against the Tigers.

 Gavin Sheets Game Info & Props vs. the Tigers